ds-wizard/guide/docs/application/administration/settings/info/index.rst

 Info
 ****

-The info section of settings simply serves to let us check various information and statistics about the DSW instance.
+The info section of settings simply serves to let us check various information and statistics about the |project_name| instance.

 ----